pyControl/docs/docs/user-guide/hardware.md

 The stepper motor adaptor board connects an Easydriver to a pyControl behaviour port.

-> ** !!!
-Electrical safety !!! **
+!!! note "Maximum current"

->The stepper motor driver can draw power either from the 12V line on the behaviour port or from a 12V power supply connected to the stepper motor board using the 2.1mm barrel plug.
+    The stepper motor driver can draw power either from the 12V line on the behaviour port or from a 12V power supply connected to the stepper motor board using the 2.1mm barrel plug.
 The maximum current that can safely be drawn from the behaviour port is 0.6A (the maximum rated current per conductor on Cat5 network cables).
 If your stepper motor requires more current, connect a 12V power supply directly to the stepper motor driver.
 The current requirements for some common stepper motors are detailed in the EasyDriver documentation.

 [Github](https://github.com/pyControl/hardware/tree/master/Stepper_driver)